imaarthi/a-b-testing/README_Mac.md

     At the very end, it would output a heroku app link, which can be opened in a browser.

     For the first time, you will just create app with stencil code provided in Step 4.
-    For the purpose of A/B testing assignment, we want you to modify B.html in this stencil code and we want you to run commands from this step(step 8), to push/host your changes.
+    For the purpose of A/B testing assignment, we want you to modify A.html and B.html in 'templates' folder of stencil code and we want you to run commands from this step(step 8), to push/host your changes.

 10. heroku open